harshild/gradle-felix-plugin/README.md

 ------------

 * Log issues, new features and enhancements
-* For code changes, send a pull request
+* For code changes, send a pull request to development branch

 ## HELP NEEDED IN AREAS ##